TiernanScullyISE/GeoModel-analysis/documentation/docs/dev/index.md

 !!! note

     After having installed `qt` with brew, and having run the `echo` command stated above, you should either open a new shell or run `source ~/.zshrc` in order to get the `qt` in the `PATH`.

-!!! warning

-    Before building the GeoModel libraries from source, please check if you have old versions of them installed on your system and remove them.
-    Also, you should remove all GeoModel packages previously installed through `brew`, because they could be picked up by the build system while building the sources, affecting the compilation.

-    Please remove **all** the `geomodel`-packages before trying to build the packages from source.

-    See the [Troubleshooting](troubleshooting.md) page for additional details and instructions.

 ### Linux/Ubuntu